jpegleg/larksys/README.md

 based on the needs, and use in CI for automatic packaging of RPM, Deb, Docker (OCI build), and have k8s and compose YAML ready to go.

+CI reference templates for musl lib-c statically linked binary compiling:

+- Jenkinsfile
+- buildme.sh

+Both the example Jenkinsfile and the buildme.sh perform the same shell actions to compile a statically linked rust binary with cargo and also run cargo test.

+#### Rust unit test reference

+The template file `src/lib.rs` is to be a starting point for unit tests.